k3jph/k3jph.github.io/docs/migration/INTERNAL-NAVIGATION-REPORT.md

 - Curated Subjects pointed outward to resources, but those resources did not identify the Subjects that included them.
 - Tags were numerous and useful as metadata, but were too broad and mechanical to function as the primary editorial navigation system.
 - `/consulting/` was preserved but stranded inside the old information architecture even though its underlying purpose still made sense.
+- `/projects/` survived as an old catch-all destination even though its discovery role had been superseded by Software, Writing, Subjects, and the ongoing archive-resurrection work.

 ## 3. Navigation grammar